Digital transformation and disintermediation are having a huge impact on the marketing and sales functions.

 In addition to doing all this, the sales rep spends a lot of time on non-revenue-related activities, including customer service, information delivery, and relationship-building.

 A typical sales rep may spend as much as 70% of their time on non-revenue-generating activities.
-Because field sales representatives are so expensive, this is a highly inefficient model.
+This is a highly inefficient model because field sales representatives are so expensive.

 Modern organizations have learned that a combination of inside sales reps and digital services can accomplish much of what sales reps now do.

 These digital services free up the valuable field sales rep’s time to concentrate on revenue-producing activities.
 In fact, by adopting this model, the 7-step process can be shortened by eliminating one single step.
-Three of these processes can be handled by the internet and with less expensive resources.
+The internet can handle Three of these processes with less expensive resources.
+What are CMOs Top Priorities in 2023?

 Don’t get me wrong here.
-I’m not advocating that we are going to eliminate the sales role.
+I’m not advocating that we eliminate the sales role.
 Sales reps will still play a role in most organizations, but it’ll be different.
 The most important field sales job will become customer advocacies and their primary.

 Modern businesses know that sales compensation plans always drive sales behavior.
-They will adjust them to ensure that all employees cooperate in their customer’s best interests.
+They will adjust them to ensure all employees cooperate in their customers’ best interests.
 In this new model, instead of being sources of channel conflict, the sales development representative and field sales reps will become the right partners.

 Compensation models will be adjusted to reward inside and field sales teams who cooperate in selling the same accounts.